-There are a lot of paid and free online plagiarism checkers.
-Which one you decide to use will depend on your needs.
+There are a lot of paid and free online checkers.
+The one you decide to use will depend on your needs.

-But you have a few good choices for a free checker that can deliver reasonably accurate results.
+But you have a few good choices for free plagiarism checkers that can deliver reasonably accurate results.

 I tested over 25 of the most popular checkers you can find using a Google search.

 For each one, I used two texts—one of 500 words and a second of 1,500 words.

 One text is published, and a detector should find a high degree of copied content.